-- 3.6.1 The purpose of Policy HS2 is to encourage innovative methods of providing housing to meet local needs and help support small villages.
-It aims to assist those with strong local connections to build their own homes in a location where they may be unable to acquire a property. - 3.6.2 The restriction on floor area to 150m2 seeks to ensure that proposed dwellings are generally smaller and therefore more attainable to a wider range of local people.
-In such circumstances a condition will be imposed restricting permitted development rights to ensure that the approved dwelling(s) remain within this range. - 3.6.3 The size restriction still enables the construction of a generous four bedroomed detached property.
-A brief assessment of the house types provided by housebuilders in the local area showed that typically four bedroom homes range between 120 and 135m2 in size, which is well below the proposed limit. - 3.6.4 Furthermore the nationally described space standards recommends that the minimum gross internal floorspace for a six-bed, 3 storey dwelling (including built-in storage) is 142m2. - 3.6.5 There may be extenuating circumstances where a property over 150m2 is appropriate, and these circumstance will need to be demonstrated by the applicant. - 3.6.6 The third criterion of Policy HS2, which relates to development on greenfield sites, acknowledges that these are potentially the more attractive and more viable sites within a Smaller Village or Hamlet and that these are better suited to providing for those with a local connection.
-Accordingly, it is necessary to require a condition or legal agreement restricting occupancy to those with a local connection for both the first and subsequent occupiers in perpetuity. - 3.6.7 Policy HS2 acknowledges that there are additional costs and constraints involved in the development of previously developed land and as a consequence does not seek to restrict occupation to a person meeting the local connection criteria.
+- bedroom homes range between 120 and 135m in size, which is well below the proposed limit. - 3.3.4 Furthermore the nationally described space standards recommends that the minimum gross internal floorspace for a six-bed, 3 storey dwelling (including built-in storage) is 142m2. - 3.3.5 There may be extenuating circumstances where a property over 150m2 is appropriate, and these circumstance will need to be demonstrated by the applicant. - 3.3.6 The third criterion of Policy HS2, which relates to development on greenfield sites, acknowledges that these are potentially the more attractive and more viable sites within a Smaller Village or Hamlet and that these are better suited to providing for those with a local connection.
+Accordingly, it is necessary to require a condition or legal agreement restricting occupancy to those with a local connection for both the first and subsequent occupiers in perpetuity. - 3.3.7 Policy HS2 acknowledges that there are additional costs and constraints involved in the development of previously developed land and as a consequence does not seek to restrict occupation to a person meeting the local connection criteria.
 As a consequence, subjecting the dwelling to a maximum floorspace of 150m2 to make it more attainable for local people is unnecessary.
 These sites provide an opportunity for the provision of unrestricted, market led properties, which form part of the wide range of housing development available to an area.

-4. Housing for essential workers in the countryside
+4 Policy HS3 - Housing for essential workers in the countryside